 See this video to find out all the reasons to get a smartwatch

-General-purpose smartwatches blend function and form and are designed to replace mechanical watches being heavily dependent on your smartphone.
-They are like smartphone-support devices that you wear on your wrist.
+General-purpose smartwatches blend function and form.
+They are designed to replace mechanical watches.
+They are heavily dependent on your smartphone to perform at an optimal level.
+They are like smartphone-support devices that are worn on the wrist.

-Examples of these specialized devices include hiking watches which support remote travel with their support of weather forecasting, basic vitals, GPS tracking and navigation and a great battery life.
+Another example of a specialty smartwatch is hiking watches.
+They support remote travel with their support of weather forecasting, basic vitals, GPS tracking and navigation, and great battery life.
 These devices are also durable, able to withstand exposure to water, dust, and accidental falls.
 Examples are the Suunto 9 Baro, Garmin fēnix 5 Plus, and the TomTom Adventurer.

-Diving watches are another kind of specialized smartwatches.examples are the SUUNTO DX and the Garmin Descent Mk1.
+Similarly, diving watches are another kind of specialized smartwatches.
+Examples are the SUUNTO DX and the Garmin Descent Mk1.
 They help divers keep track of temperature, time left, depth, as well as other important indicators.

 Finally, we also have flying watches like the Garmin D2 Delta PX which keeps track of NEXRAD weather, pulse Ox, and also supports a GPS-powered moving map.